1960 LSU Tigers football team

 The 1960 LSU Tigers football team was an American football team that represented Louisiana State University (LSU) as a member of the Southeastern Conference (SEC) during the 1960 college football season.
 In their sixth year under head coach Paul Dietzel, the Tigers compiled an overall record of 5–4–1, with a conference record of 2–3–1, and finished eighth in the SEC.

+This was the only season between 1958 and 1965 that LSU did not play in a bowl game.

 The game vs. Ole Miss was the Tigers' last visit to Oxford, Mississippi until 1989.
+The 6-6 tie denied the Rebels the consensus national championship, which instead went to Minnesota despite the Gophers' loss to Purdue.
+Ole Miss was named national champion by the Football Writers Association of America following their win vs. Rice in the Sugar Bowl.